 The Craft Awards were created to reward excellence in photographic craft and technique.
 These awards are about the use of a specific photographic tool or principle to create a successful image.
 You can't submit images for these awards, the judges nominate them during live judging.
 Winners will be announced during the 2nd intermission.

 BEST USE OF...

 • Directed Light

 • In-Camera Time & Motion (Blur or Stop-action)

 • Black & White

-On May 18th, you and 72 photographers will be turned loose in the City of Portland.
-This year, you will have larger squares to work in and 4 different zones around the City.
+On May 17th, you and 100 photographers will be turned loose in the City of Portland.
+We will assign 2 people per square this year.
+We have reduced the number of squares to 50 but have eliminated dead squares from the past.
+The squares are still spread across 4 different zones around the City.
 With Portland Squared, you can go out to do documentary photography or you can go out to create something yourself.
-We have 7 Categories Awards and 6 Craft Awards.
+We have 6 Category Awards and 5 Craft Awards.
 We created The Craft Awards to reward excellence in photographic craft and technique.
 These Awards are about the use of a specific photographic tool or principle to create a successful image.